lukkrim/cse15l-lab-reports/lab5/lab5.md

 Student: <br>
 Oh, I see.
 The last element got assigned to the first element with the value after the update.<br>
+So what I need to do is to create a temporary array to store all the elements of the old array in their.<br>
+Here is a update version of my code and they seems to be working.
+Thank you for the help!

 **Part 2**<br>